MELASMA REMOVAL TREATMENT SYDNEY

 Occasionally, melasma fades or lightens on its own.
 Melasma may be treated by using high-protection, broad-spectrum sunscreens, wearing broad-rimmed hats, and changing daily activities to reduce sunlight exposure.
 Melasma can be treated successfully by wearing a high-protection sunscreen every day, even indoors.

 Identifying the cause and removing it is essential to treating melasma.
 Most melasma will fade away once oral contraceptives have been discontinued.
-Chloasma is also known as "the mask of pregnancy" if it manifests during pregnancy.
-Chloasma usually resolves within six months of delivery.
+Melasma is also known as "the mask of pregnancy" if it manifests during pregnancy.
+Melasma usually resolves within six months of delivery.

 RECOMMENDED TREATMENTS